 Q: Is it safe to store credit cards in a running belt?

 A: Yes, it is safe to store your credit cards in most running belts.
 Credit cards are not like smartphones.
-They can’t be destroyed by a few drops of water.
+A few drops of water can’t destroy them.
 In fact, they can’t be destroyed by a lot of water (11).
 The primary concerns when it comes to storing your credit cards in a running belt are whether the belt has a dedicated pocket for the cards and whether that pocket zips up securely.
 That’s particularly important if you plan to use the belt when traveling.
 Or if you plan to wear it to a sporting event in lieu of a wallet.
-If you have reason to be extra concerned about the safety of your cards you can always turn the belt around and wear it facing inward toward your belly.
-This will make it very difficult for anyone to open.
+If you have reason to be extra concerned about the safety of your cards, you can always turn the belt around and wear it facing inward toward your belly.
+That will make it very difficult for anyone to open.

 Q: Do all running belts let you carry water?

 A: No, not all running belts are designed to hold water bottles or a water bladder.
-Some are, but in order to carry water the belt needs to be larger, bulkier and heavier than a standard phone-and-keys-only belt.
-As such they’re not for everyone.
-The good news, however, is that if you want a belt that holds water there are quite a few out there.
+Some are.
+But to carry water, the belt needs to be larger, bulkier, and heavier than a standard phone-and-keys-only belt.
+As such, they’re not for everyone.
+The good news, however, is that if you want a belt that holds water, there are quite a few out there.
 Some have specially designed water bottles fully integrated into the design of the belt.
 These make it easy to carry water without it interfering with your natural stride.
-The belts themselves are also padded in order to absorb the added weight of the water.
+The belts themselves are also padded to absorb the added weight of the water.

 Q: Do running belts stay in place while a person runs?

 A: The better running belts do an admirable job staying in place while you run.
 Most belts made of spandex or other flexible fabrics are particularly good at staying where you want them to stay.
 That said, if you have stuffed the belt to capacity it’s bound to bounce around as you run and may wind up riding up your midsection as a result.
-This is especially true if the belt strap itself is thin.
-For the most part though the belts on our list all stay more or less in place throughout your run, walk or hike.
+That is especially true if the belt strap itself is thin.
+For the most part though, the belts on our list all stay more or less in place throughout your run, walk, or hike.

 Q: How long will a running belt last?